sanyaxx/CW2024/Readme.md

 - Enhanced gameplay dynamics with the ability to reposition the shield dynamically.
 - Better scaling for diverse resolutions with reduced and manageable shield size.
 - Improved player experience by ensuring the shield remains visible when activated, regardless of overlapping UI elements.

+## Unexpected Problems Faced
+**Unexpected Problems Faced**

+- **Laptop Crash:**
+    - The night before submission, my laptop became unresponsive for 10 hours, causing fear that my code might be lost.
+    - I hadn’t pushed commits due to concerns about public forks.
+    - The next morning, my GitHub commits were gone from GitHub Desktop, but the `.git` file in my coursework folder was intact.
+    - I pushed my commits from another computer, preventing loss of progress.

+- **Laptop Performance Issues:**
+    - My laptop remained slow until the submission day, with many programs malfunctioning.
+    - Despite this, I stayed calm and managed to resolve the issues.

+- **Module-Info Error:**
+    - Minutes before the crash, the terminal displayed an error regarding `module-info` and the `com.example.demo` package.
+    - After troubleshooting, I realized the problem was due to the absence of a functional class outside the package.
+    - Adding the class resolved the issue.

+This experience emphasized the importance of staying calm and problem-solving during unexpected challenges.